hanzishu/hanzishu/README-en.md

 Note: Current Rime framework has an issue.
 Sometimes the framework server would not respond to a user's typing.
 A tempararily method is: Under Windows computer, from File Manager, go to [c:]\Program files(x86)\Rime\hanzishu-weasel-0.15.0\, use mouse the restart 'WeaselServer.exe'.
 Under Mac computer, first switch to a different input method, then switch back.

-4． Components of the Hanzishu puzzle input method
+4． Components of the Hanzishu pictographic input method

 1） Standard

-Puzzle input method is based on the national standard of basic components defined in <Chinese Character Component Standard of GB 13000.1 Character Set for Information Processing>, therefore it has the authority and scientificity.
+Pictographic input method is based on the national standard of basic components defined in <Chinese Character Component Standard of GB 13000.1 Character Set for Information Processing>, therefore it has the authority and scientificity.

-2） Hanzishu puzzle input method's categorization of the Chinese Character basic components (simplified as 'components' in this document)
+2） Hanzishu pictographic input method's categorization of the Chinese Character basic components (simplified as 'components' in this document)

 All components are divided into five large categories and 25 smaller categories, corresponding to 25 upper case letters.